-Michael B. Bayer joined NCR as Senior Vice President and President, Retail Solutions Division in July 2014.
-Prior to joining NCR, Mr. Bayer has held leadership roles at companies such as Motorola, Symbol Technologies and Cisco Systems, and most recently as President of Global Growth Markets for Avaya, a global provider of business communications, and collaboration systems.
-Prior to this, Mr. Bayer served as Avaya's EMEA President, where he led the region's sales and operations and worked with customers to deliver Unified Communications, IP Telephony and Contact Center solutions across EMEA.
+Michael B. Bayer became Executive Vice President, Global Sales, in January 2017, and from July 2014 to January 2017, Mr. Bayer acted as Senior Vice President and President, NCR Retail.
+Prior to joining NCR in July 2014, Mr. Bayer has held leadership roles at companies such as Motorola, Symbol Technologies and Cisco Systems, and most recently as President of Global Growth Markets for Avaya, a global provider of business communications, and collaboration systems.
+Prior to that, Mr. Bayer served as Avaya's EMEA President, where he led the region's sales and operations and worked with customers to deliver Unified Communications, IP Telephony and Contact Center solutions across EMEA.
 Mr. Bayer holds a master's degree in electronics and telecommunications from Fachhochschule WiirzburgSchweinfurt in Germany.